Think the Credit Bureaus Are Why You Got Denied? Think Again.

 Understand Why You Got Denied

 Keep this list of facts in mind as you apply for loans and credit cards.
 Know what’s going on behind the scenes as important decisions are being made.

-1. You can work to raise your credit score.
+1. Identify the cause why you got denied and work to raise your credit score.

 The bureaus simply calculate based on your “financial behavior.”
 They use scoring models; FICO and VantageScore are the two most commonly used.
 Most credit scores are comprised of the following: